informedcitizenry/z80DotNet/README.md

         nop
         nop
     .endif

+    .if * > $7fff   ; is program counter $8000 or more
+        .end        ; terminate assembly
+    .endif          ; end
 ```
-*CAUTION:* Be careful not to use the `.end` directive inside an conditional block, otherwise the `.endif` closure will never be reached, and the assembler will report an error.

 ## Repetitions
 On occasions where certain instructions will be repeatedly assembled, it is convenient to repeat their output in a loop.
 For instance, if you want to pad a series of `nop` instructions.
 The `.repeat` directive does just that.

 ```
         ;; will assemble $00 ten times
         .repeat 10
         .nop
         .endrepeat

 ```
 These repetitions can also be nested, as shown below.

 ```
         ;; print each letter of the alphabet 3 times
         * = $1000

         ld  a,'A'
         .repeat 26
             .repeat 3